CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab07-gettingstarted.md

 ## Explanation of Components

-1. **Azure Storage Account**: An Azure Storage Account is a fundamental resource in Azure that stores all your data in various formats (e.g., blobs, files, tables, queues).
+1. **Azure Storage Account:** An Azure Storage Account is a fundamental resource in Azure that stores all your data in various formats (e.g., blobs, files, tables, queues).

-2. **Blob Storage**: Azure Blob Storage is designed to store large amounts of unstructured data, such as images, videos, and documents.
+2. **Blob Storage:** Azure Blob Storage is designed to store large amounts of unstructured data, such as images, videos, and documents.

-3. **Azure File Storage**: Azure File Storage offers shared storage for structured data, similar to traditional file systems, but hosted in the cloud.
+3. **Azure File Storage:** Azure File Storage offers shared storage for structured data, similar to traditional file systems, but hosted in the cloud.

 # Getting Started with the Lab